WINTER MAIN STAGE | “Pali” by Bhisham Sahni, adapted for the stage by Dustin Nakao-Haider and Suhaila Meera

 THU-SAT MAR 03-05 @ 8PM (PRE-SHOW AT 7:40PM)

 HARRY J. ELAM, JR. THEATER | ROBLE GYM

 TICKETS $5-$20 | ON SALE HERE FEB 3RD

 Four-year-old Pali is separated from his Hindu family during the chaos of India’s 1947 Partition.
-Left behind in newly-formed Pakistan, he is adopted by a kind Muslim couple, with whom he lives for seven years — until one day, his biological father arrives to bring him back to India.
-Caught between two nations, two religions, two families, and two names, Pali/Altaf embodies the violence of colonialism and its aftermath.
-Originally published in 1989, renowned Indian writer Bhisham Sahni’s powerful critique of communalism in India speaks as much to the post-Independence moment as it does to the present.
-Pali/Altaf explores the trauma of forced migration, the cruel nature of national borders, and the power of human connection: all through the eyes of one little boy.
+Left behind in newly-formed Pakistan, he is adopted by a kind Muslim couple, with whom he lives for seven years — until one day, his birth father arrives to bring him back to India.
+Caught between two nations, two religions, two families, and two names, Pali embodies the violence of colonialism and its aftermath.
+Originally published in 1989, renowned Indian writer Bhisham Sahni’s critique of communalism in India speaks as much to the post-Independence moment as it does to the present.
+Pali explores the trauma of forced migration, the cruel nature of borders, and the power of human connection: all through the eyes of one little boy.